Nifri2/esp-tm1637/README.md

 It was too slow for my usecase, so i made it faster.
 Could have been fast before but i couldnt get it to go below a 30ms cycle....

-It was remade with the ETS Delay from esp-idf-hal as delay provider, dunno if it works for non-std projects
+It was remade with the ETS Delay from esp-idf-hal as delay provider in mind, dunno if it works for non-std projects

 Average Cycle is at 202us